End-to-End vs. Zero Access Encryption

 For email to be truly end-to-end encrypted, several strict requirements must be met:

-When any of these requirements is compromised, the communication is no longer truly end-to-end encrypted.
-For example, if the email service handles any part of the encryption process and has access to the private keys, it's not E2EE because a third party has potential access to the unencrypted content.
+When any of these requirements is compromised, the communication is no longer trustless end-to-end encrypted.
+For example, if the email service handles any part of the encryption process and has access to the private keys, it's not trustless E2EE because a third party has potential access to the unencrypted content.
+The same is true when you rely on the provider's own app or webmail to encrypt or decrypt.
+Even when the cryptography runs on your device, code the provider can change at any time is not a trustworthy place to handle your keys or your plaintext, so this is the provider's app you are trusting, not the protocol.

 The Trust Factor: Key Differences